Skip to main content

 Can production be isolated from development?

 Yes.
-Deploy separate orchestrator instances for each environment, each with its own database, runners, and license.
+Deploy separate hub instances for each environment, each with its own database, runners, and license.
 Promote workflows by exporting and importing graph definitions.

 How does scaling work?

 Add more runners to increase execution capacity.
-The orchestrator assigns work automatically.
+The hub assigns work automatically.
 Each runner adds one concurrent execution slot.

 What happens if a runner goes offline?